Here you will find all the information that you need about admissions to Handsworth Grange Community Sports College.

 Handsworth Grange Community Sports College works with the Local Authority on admissions.
 The schools intended admissions number is set by the governors at 205 per year group.

-Applying for a school place for September 2018.
+Applying for Y7 school place for September 2020.

-Parents may apply by paper form, by telephone 2735790 or online at www.sheffield.gov.uk.
+Parents may apply by paper application, or online at:

-The online site will close 18 October 2017 and the closing date for paper/telephone applications is 31 October 2017.
+The online site will close 18 October 2019 and the closing date for paper applications is 31 October 2019.

-Parents will be informed by the local authority of the school allocated to their child by post on Tuesday 1 March 2018.
+Parents will be informed by the local authority of the school allocated to their child by post for paper applications and by email for online applications on 1 March 2020.

 All applications should be made to the local authority by the stated deadline.

-The Governing Body is required to formally determine its Admission Arrangements for the 2017/18 Academic year.
-The Governing Body did not consult on its Admission Arrangements for 2017/18 as there were no proposed changes to those determined in 2016/17.
-Admission Arrangements for 2017/18 are therefore determined as the same as those for 2016/17 and in line with those determined by the Local Authority.
+The Governing Body is required to formally determine its Admission Arrangements for the 2020/21 Academic year.
+The Governing Body did not consult on its Admission Arrangements for 2020/21 as there were no proposed changes to those already determined in 2019/20.
+Admission Arrangements for 2020/21 are therefore determined as the same as those for 2019/20 and in line with those determined by the Local Authority.

 Oversubscription criteria as follows: